Marine Weather Net

 Marine

-No marine headlines expected through tonight.
-Winds generally out of the east around 5-10 kt with 2 foot seas, building to near 3 feet late tonight.
+No marine headlines expected through Sunday.
+Winds will be out of the east/northeast around 10-15 kt and seas 2 to 3 feet through tonight increasing to 3 to 4 feet by late Sunday.

 NOAA Mount Holly NJ Office: Watches - Warnings - Advisories